 Lisbon with its amazing climate, stunning history and breath-taking geography is a greatly attractive destination for tourists.
 Extremely popular especially in recent years, Lisbon has countless landscapes, historical buildings, statues, parks, viewpoints, and beaches among which visitors have a hard time choosing as their favorites.

 Situated on seven hills, Lisbon has some breath-taking views and amazing viewpoints to enjoy those views.
 A Lisbon trip would not be whole without enjoying some of these sights.
-Since there are many hills throughout the city, there are also numerous spots fit exactly for this purpose.
-Some of these are Graça Lookout, Nossa Senhora do Monte Lookout, Portas do Sol Lookout and Monte Agudo Viewpoint.
+Since there are many hills throughout the city, there are also numerous spots that fit exactly for this purpose.
+Some of these are Graça Lookout, Nossa Senhora do Monte Lookout, Portas do Sol Lookout, and Monte Agudo Viewpoint.

 Similar to most European countries, Lisbon’s Old Town is where the charm of history and magic of the city lie.
 Old Town is the place to enjoy Lisbon’s music, art, cuisine, and people.
 Alfama and Bairro Alto are two of the most popular districts in the Old Town.